emrecanbay9050/TITAN-Stealer/README.md

 - Credit Card Data Recovery
 - Metadata Collection and Recovery

 ## Builder and Stub Details:
 - Private Builder for custom configurations
 - Clean Stub with minimal footprint
-- Stub Size: Only 60KB
-- Kernel API Integration for enhanced stealth

----

-## Pricing:
-- **$70** for a 1-month license
-- Includes stable updates throughout the entire month

-Stay tuned for more updates and enhancements!

 ---

 ### Contact Us: